bueler/scalable-seminar/index.md

 ## proposed content

+My idea is to have a seminar where we can learn about mathematical (or somewhat mathematical) algorithms which are aimed at solving large problems.
+The best algorithms are *optimal* because they solve in $O(n)$ or $O(n\log n)$ time or memory, for data size $n$, but that is not possible for some problems.
+The ideal presentations might explain, and show concretely with examples, how optimal (or near-optimal, or best-known) discrete or continuous algorithms work.
+Such algorithms have a chance of solving the biggest, hardest problems in areas where mathematics is applied.

-My idea is to have a seminar where we can learn about any mathematical algorithms, or even algorithms more generally, which are aimed at solving large problems.
-Each presentation would be expected to try to clarify the size $n$ of the data to which the algorithm applies, and try to understand or estimate how the time, amount of computation, or amount of memory depends on the size $n$ of the data.
-Beyond that basic expecation the topics could be very wide-ranging.
+Each presentation should at least to try to clarify the size $n$ of the data to which the algorithm applies.
+Presenters should explain how the run time, amount of computation, or amount of memory of the algorithm depends on the size $n$ of the data.
+Beyond such basic expectations the talks can be diverse and the topics very wide-ranging!
+See some possible topics below; there must be many more I don't know about.

-Many of the best algorithms are *optimal* because they solve in $O(n)$ or $O(n\log n)$ time.
-(Big O notation might often be used in presentations here, but the goal is not a course on the theory of complexity.
-See [CS 611 Complexity of Algorithms](https://catalog.uaf.edu/courses/cs/) for that.)
-Can we concretely understand discrete or continuous algorithms that have a chance of solving big problems in important areas of applied mathematics?
+Big O notation will often be used in presentations here, but the goal is *not* a course on the theory of complexity.
+See [CS 611 Complexity of Algorithms](https://catalog.uaf.edu/courses/cs/) for that.

 ### possible topics